 Prolonged anger is exceptionally bad for your physical and mental health.
 It floods your body with cortisol – the stress hormone.
 Elevated cortisol levels have been linked to a variety of serious health problems such as obesity, diabetes, high blood pressure, heart disease, cancer, depression and dementia.

 You don’t have to let anger own you.
-Here are some strategies for dealing with your anger.
+Here are my 7 tips for anger management.

-- Walk away.
 It’s very difficult, if not impossible, to regain your equilibrium once you are already angry.
 The energy (e) is already in ‘motion’ in your body, hence the term ’emotion’.
-Remove yourself from the situation before you say or do something you’ll regret.
+Remove yourself from the situation by walking away before you say or do something you’ll regret.

-- Put yourself back in control.
-Decide how you are going to manage your reaction rather than being at the mercy of your reaction, and acknowledge that you may never know why someone has acted the way they have.
+Anger management is all about putting yourself back in control.
+Decide how you are going to manage your reaction rather than being at the mercy of your reaction.
+Acknowledge that you may never know why someone has acted the way they have.